BangkitCapstone-HELPER/mobile-app/README.md

 - Click the button to open camera
 - Put camera in front of the  food you want to know the nutrition
 - Preview the result and click the "upload photo" button
-- Wait for the result and after all done Serantau will show the nutrition
+- Wait for the result and after all done Serantau will show list of food in the photo with its nutrition

 ## Permissions & Requirements